-According to Table 2: Comparable strengths in [SP 800-57], the key sizes of AES, RSA, Diffie-Hellman and EC Diffie-Hellman provides the following security strength in FIPS mode of operation:
+According to Table 2: Comparable strengths in [SP 800-57], the key sizes of AES, Triple-DES, RSA, Diffie-Hellman and EC Diffie-Hellman provides the following security strength in FIPS mode of operation:

-- AES key wrapping provides between 128 and 256 bits of encryption strength. - RSA key wrapping7 provides between 112 and 256 bits of encryption strength. - Diffie-Hellman key agreement provides between 112 and 256 bits of encryption strength. - EC Diffie-Hellman key agreement provides between 112 and 256 bits of encryption strength.
+- RSA key wrapping5 provides between 112 and 256 bits of encryption strength. - Diffie-Hellman key agreement provides between 112 and 219 bits of encryption strength. - EC Diffie-Hellman key agreement provides between 112 and 256 bits of encryption strength. - AES KW, GCM and CCM key wrapping provides between 128 and 256 bits of encryption strength. - Combination of AES encryption in CBC mode and HMAC (as part of the TLS protocol) provides 128 or 256 bits of encryption strength). - Combination of Triple-DES encryption in CBC mode and HMAC (as part of the TLS protocol) provides 112 bits of encryption strength).